ZanzyTHEbar/EasyNetworkManager/README.md

 You can install via the `Platformio Registry` by navigating to the `Libraries` section of `Platformio`.
 The library is called `EasyNetworkManager` by `ZanzyTHEbar`.

-In your `platformio.ini` file add the following:
+if you like to install the bleading edge, in your `platformio.ini` file add the following:

 ```ini
 lib_deps =